marcreniel/Maple/README.md

 - Access to school/CPS annoucements

 #### Known Issues
 - App does not work on CPS-issued Chromebooks or the CPS network due to the unique way the app makes requests to Aspen.
+Unfortunately, this cannot be fixed as this is an issue with the CPS network.

 ## Prerequisites
 - Node.js w/ npm